Intuition | Adaptability | Analysis | Problem Solving

 Experience ...

-Before and during my pursuit of a bachelor’s degree in Accounting I worked in manufacturing accounting /operations part-time off-and-on (what happens when you follow your father's footsteps into accounting).
-Learned about the basics by being a receptionist, shipment receiver, billing clerk, accounts payable clerk, and eventually, an accounting assistant helping with general ledger entries, bank reconciliations, cash flow statements, sales and use tax compliance, accounting process documentation, etc. Also helped create databases to streamline end-of-month and end-of-year inventory counts, sales quotes (converting manual quoting to database searches based on parts needed), and even worked on making collection calls to encourage customers to remember their bills and help them make progress.
+Before and during my pursuit of a bachelor’s degree in Accounting, I worked in manufacturing accounting /operations part-time off-and-on (what happens when you follow your father's footsteps into accounting).
+Learned about the basics by being a receptionist, shipment receiver, billing clerk, accounts payable clerk, and eventually, an accounting assistant, helping with general ledger entries, bank reconciliations, cash flow statements, sales and use tax compliance, accounting process documentation, etc. Also helped create databases to streamline end-of-month and end-of-year inventory counts, sales quotes (converting manual quoting to database searches based on parts needed), and even worked on making collection calls to encourage customers to remember their bills and help them make progress.

 Did a cool side gig consulting on the launch of www.BarkleysMill.com.
 Enjoyed working with the team there on their initial web and packing copy, starting their initial social media and search engine advertising, and figuring out their initial e-commerce process setup (Shopify and Avalara are awesome tools and can be connected right into Quickbooks).
 Check it out.
 They've since added an awesome PR firm and found specialists for graphic design.
 Best grits on the market!
 Their goal is to make their family farm in Weaverville, NC a sustainable business for the future that adds jobs to the community while creating valuable products and services.
 Not every accountant or salesperson can say they were able to help start a foodie brand!
+I mean, how many accountants (not that I’m an ordinary one) can say they helped launch a foodie brand?

 Speaking